Looking up at the Brooklyn Bridge in New York City, with the stone towers and crisscrossing cables, under a blue sky with a few clouds.

 The standard

-Every recommendation is judged on five points.
-Service, design, food and drink, atmosphere, and value.
-Value is not about cheap or expensive, it is whether the experience earns the price paid.
-If something does not deliver, it does not make the Edit.
-If it does, the guidance will be specific.
+Every recommendation is judged on five points: service, design, food and drink, atmosphere and value.
+Value is not cheap or expensive.
+It is whether the experience earns the price paid.
+If it does not deliver, it does not make the Edit.

 Transparency